guilhermegiarola/I.C./README.md

 # README
 # Dependencies

-This code requires Python, numpy, Pandas and spaCy.
-If you already have Python and pip, you can get numpy, Pandas and spaCy via:
+This code requires Python3, numpy, Pandas and spaCy.
+If you already have Python3 and pip, you can get numpy, Pandas and spaCy via:
 ```
 pip install numpy
 pip install pandas